darik0d/.---.-.-..-----...--.-...---..-.-----./playfair/README.md

 1733165260.5431437
 New best score: -7039.003283658883
 Best key found: ['u', 'r', 's', 'o', 't', 'h', 'c', 'k', 'l', 'f', 'y', 'i', 'g', 'm', 'b', 'q', 'w', 'x', 'z', 'p', 'd', 'v', 'e', 'n', 'a']
-Splitted text: you dont know about meu nl esx s you have read a box ok by the name of the adventures of tom sawyer that box ok was writ x ten by mark twain and he holds the truths mainly not all parts of the story are true but most of it is i dont know anyone who tel xl s the truth all the time except perhaps aunt polly or the widow douglas or tom sawyers x sister mary these people are written about in the adventures of tom sawyer that book
+Split text: you dont know about meu nl esx s you have read a box ok by the name of the adventures of tom sawyer that box ok was writ x ten by mark twain and he holds the truths mainly not all parts of the story are true but most of it is i dont know anyone who tel xl s the truth all the time except perhaps aunt polly or the widow douglas or tom sawyers x sister mary these people are written about in the adventures of tom sawyer that book